|My parents got married in February, 1946. This is their first Christmas card.|

 My father and mother were both children of the midwestern America.
 My mother, Hellyn, and my father, Carl, were born in 1921 and 1922, respectively, in Kansas and Minnesota.
 They were both members of large families that were at the bottom of the economic ladder where the only way to go was up.
 The Great Depression that began in 1929 devoured their youth and formed them as people with habits of thriftiness and a strong work ethic they would have for the rest of their lives.
 Their life decisions had profound benefits for my own life.

 My dad left high school early and joined the Marine Corps when he was only 17 years old.
-He hated the bitterly cold winters of St. Paul, Minnesota, and he hated the hard work on a horse ranch his father was care-taker of even more.
+He hated the bitterly cold winters of St. Paul, Minnesota, and he hated the hard work on a horse stable where his father was a care-taker.
 He was sent to San Diego, California for his basic training.

 |My father in 1940 at Mission Beach in San Diego, California|

 |My Dad in 1940 on a visit to Tijuana, Mexico.|

 |My Dad at Camp Elliot (San Diego County) in 1941 where he did his weapons training|

 Before the Japanese bombed Pearl Harbor in December, 1941, I think he felt he had arrived in paradise in warm coastal California in 1940.